denoland/manual/contributing/style_guide.md

 }
 ```

-It is important that documentation is easily human readable, but there is also a
+It is important that documentation is easily human-readable, but there is also a
 need to provide additional styling information to ensure generated documentation
 is more rich text.
 Therefore JSDoc should generally follow markdown markup to
 enrich the text.